3D Mammography Services

 - Reduce the number of patents who require follow-up testing, which may lessen anxiety for patients

 3D mammography produces three dimensional images of the breast from multiple angles using a small rotating digital scanner.
-Radiologists can move and enlarge the images to view any area of concern.
-When used in conjunction with 2D digital mammography, this increases the detection of smaller breast cancers earlier and provides greater accuracy in pinpointing tumor size and location.
+Imaging technologists can then move and enlarge the images to view any area of concern.
+When used in conjunction with 2D digital mammography, this increases the detection of abnormalities earlier and is extremely accurate at pinpointing tumor size and location.

 What To Expect During The Exam?

 During the tomosynthesis portion of the exam, your breast will be under compression while the x-ray arm of the mammography machine makes a quick arc over the breast, taking a series of breast images at a number of angles.

 The whole procedure should take approximately the same time as that of a traditional mammogram.
 The technologist sends your breast images electronically to the radiologist, who studies them and reports results to either your physician or directly to you.

 Who Should Get 3D Mammography?